PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![Time of the day I used Telegram according to Rescuetime](/images/stats/2018/mar/rescuetime-telegram-time-by-hour.png "Time of the day I used Telegram according to RescueTime")](/images/stats/2018/mar/rescuetime-telegram-time-by-hour.png "")
 [![Time of the day I used Telegram according to Rescuetime](/images/stats/2018/apr/rescuetime-telegram-time-by-hour.png "Time of the day I used Telegram according to RescueTime")](/images/stats/2018/apr/rescuetime-telegram-time-by-hour.png "")

-Hm, Telegram is spread throughout the day, that's not a good thing.
+Hm, Telegram usage is spread throughout the day, that's not a good thing.
 I have to keep working on it.

 ### Physical activity